ExposUM 2023 Call for Research Proposals: The Emerging Exposome

 Results

-Background of the Call
+Background of the Call for Proposals

-The ExposUM Institute’s first call for research proposals (CfR) was open for submissions from December 9, 2022, to April 7, 2023.
+The ExposUM Institute’s first call for research proposals (AAP-R) was open for submissions from December 9, 2022, to April 7, 2023.
 The theme of this call for proposals, proposed by the ExposUM Institute’s Research Steering and Evaluation Committee Research COER) and approved by its Scientific and Strategic Steering Committee (COSS), was the emerging exposome.

-Selected projects
+Selected Projects

 Project acronym